rosemino/MARTINI_ZIF-8/README.md

 In this folder you can find samples of LAMMPS input scripts we used to our differently-purposed classical MD simulations to derive the results found in the publication of DOI XXX.
 Below you can find a list linking the name of an input file to what it was used for within our work.
-All of the input files presented are for model I of MARTINI 3 for mapping C. In the input file you can find short comments on the functionality of specific commands (or set of commands).
+All of the input files presented are for model I of MARTINI 3 for mapping C. Naturally, the scripts to run simulations for the other models follow the same philosophy (only potential parameters and ofc initial microstate changes).
+In each input file you can find short comments on the functionality of specific commands (or set of commands).

 structure.in : input script used to derive data for determining BDF, ADF, RDF data in the coarse grained level.